October 4, 2021

 Yes, distributors and B2B companies, Amazon-type marketplaces exist for your products!
 That’s wonderful news, because B2B customers are becoming more like B2C customers everyday.

-You already know that Amazon dominates the B2C e-commerce world, but did you know that there are a handful of sites for B2B e-commerce that offer many of the same great features as Amazon?
+You already know that Amazon dominates the B2C e-commerce world, but did you know that there are a handful of e-commerce platforms that work great selling industrial products online with your own e-commerce website.
+Many of them offer the same great features as Amazon!

 With this capability, distributors can give B2B buyers what they’ve come to expect -- an automated buying experience, rapid response times and websites that provide an easy mobile experience.